 Creative businesses and freelancers outside of London are in line for major government support to help them innovate, up-skill and attract private investment.

-Six UK regions with strengths in creative industries such as film and TV, music, fashion and video games have been awarded £25 million each to grow these sectors as part of the Government’s Creative Places Growth Fund
+Six UK regions with strengths in creative industries such as film and TV, music, fashion and video games have been awarded £25 million each to grow these sectors as part of the Government’s Creative Places Growth Fund.

 The announcement comes ahead of work by the newly-formed trade association, ComicBookUK, currently gathering data on the comics industry in the UK, to further bolster support for comic publishers and creators.
+In addition, the Comics Cultural Impact Collective has conducted another a survey of comic creators, assessing industry trends and issues.

 The fund was announced in the Creative Industries Sector Plan in June, as part of the Industrial Strategy, where the Government shared their intention to invest £150 million in the creative industries of six regions outside of London – Greater Manchester, Liverpool City Region, North East, West of England, West Midlands and West Yorkshire.